-The Race Instructions are finalised by the UIM E1 Class Promoter and submitted for approval to the UIM E1 Committee, 30 days prior the Event.
+The Race Instructions are finalised by the UIM E1 Class Promoter and submitted for approval to the UIM E1 Committee ten to seven (10 to 7) days prior the Event.

 These Race Instructions shall encompass the following information:

 - Official timetable and locations. - Official Race Courses and details. - Local conditions, including any special instructions and/or information relevant to the Race (e.g., special radio channels, GPS coordinates, tides, and venue-specific authorities' instructions) - Include terms and conditions for insurance covering personal and material damage to third parties, including competitor Pilots, if available. - Specify the types of risks covered by the insurance and the minimum required coverage limit.